davidthompson1/Monte-Hall-Problem/README.md

 is only a 33.3% chance that the car is behind the door initally selected and the other door has a 66.7% chance of being correct.

 So, statistically speaking, it makes sense to swap doors

+V 2 - Rewrote the code using lists rather than dictionaries as they are indexable.